oracle/python-oracledb/doc/src/api_manual/soda.rst

         Use of the ``hint`` parameter requires Oracle Client 21.3 or higher (or Oracle Client 19 from 19.11).

+.. method:: SodaCollection.listIndexes()

+    Returns a list of specifications for the indexes found on the collection.

+    .. versionadded:: 1.4.0

 .. method:: SodaCollection.save(doc)